Poppy Build Guide by FinalFan

 Level 5 cap: 375 or 8% of 4687

 W Paragon of Demacia lets you move 15-25% faster for 5 seconds and grants 15-35 armor and damage bonus, also lasting 5 seconds on its own.
 The ARM/DMG will passively stack at a rate of 1.5-3.5 upon hitting and/or being hit, which also refreshes the timer.
-The cooldown does NOT improve with points invested, but the mana cost SCALES anyway.
+The cooldown (12) does NOT improve with points invested, but the mana cost SCALES anyway (70-90).
 Nevertheless, consider maxing Paragon for the maneuverability.
 The maxed speed bonus is practically the same as Ghost (unenhanced) and refreshes in 12 seconds instead of 210.
 Isn't that a deal?

 Ghost is a must have for Poppy in my opinion.
 It makes sure you will be able to engage when you really need to chase that guy down, or guarantee your escape (unless you are also stunned/slowed, in which case it gives you a good shot at it).
 With Runner Poppy, it is not opinion, it is fact.
 You are already faster than everyone else, but this will let you put on rocket boots and outrun ANY mofo who thought he could escape you, or the whole-team ambush that sought to end your rampage.

 I love this spell because Poppy is already hard to turret dive, and Exhaust makes her practically impossible to turret dive.
-It is also a great way to stick to your target if you haven't got them slowed by Trinity yet, or to escape from someone if you don't have Ghost available and W won't be good enough.
+It is also a great way to stick to your target if you haven't got them slowed by Hextech Gunblade, or to escape from someone if you don't have Ghost available and W won't be good enough.
 Or, you could just use it in a slugging match to make sure they don't win -- and it's not like they can run.
 Poppy is often the designated AD carry murderer, and carrying Exhaust makes absolutely sure you can do your job late game no matter how fed they are.

-This spell can be incredibly useful for clutch moves like jumping a wall to escape or chase, or even to set up a wall stun you desperately want to get.
+This spell can be incredibly useful for clutch moves like jumping a wall to escape or chase, or even to set up a wall stun you desperately need to get.
 And it's true that you already have a movement speed skill.
 In my opinion Ghost just gives more utility -- for one thing, I've been chasing down countless people with Ghost, had them Flash away, and still caught up to them and killed them with my incredible speed -- but Flash is not to be sneered at.
-Running Flash AND Ghost may seem like overkill, but can you ever really have too much mobility?
+Running Flash AND Ghost may be overkill, but can you ever really have too much mobility?

 Wards save lives and get kills.
-It's really that simple, that powerful.
+It's really that simple and that powerful.
 Warding is often deemed the responsibility of the support and the jungler, but no matter who you are playing or in what lane, do whatever it takes to make sure you have a ward when you really need one.
 I've been in a game where there were two people who wanted AD carry, and they both picked AD carry champs and went bot lane, and neither of them was willing to be the one spending money on wards.
 I've asked a player to ward dragon and gotten the reply "I refuse to waste money on wards".
 I've put a ward in a bush and gotten an easy kill two minutes later because they thought they were undetected.

 Here is a map I really like of suggested warding places.
 (Made by lilpwninprincess.
 To briefly explain the colors, bigger open circle = more important, filled-in red circle = late game and situational.)